AionSystem/VERITAS/README.md

 VERITAS integrates with the Sovereign Trace Protocol — a permanence infrastructure with 16 template types.
 Every report and every export can be permanently sealed with a triple‑time cryptographic stamp (Gregorian, Hebrew lunisolar, 13‑Moon Dreamspell).

+> **Permanence note:** Sealed records are filed as GitHub Issues on the STP ledger repository.
+This provides immutable timestamping within the constraints of the GitHub platform.
+If the STP GitHub API is unavailable at the time of submission, the seal is queued locally and filed on next successful connection — the report itself is never blocked.

 ### How It Works

 | Template | Trigger | Result |